reg-viz/reg-cli/README.md

   * `-C`, `--concurrency` How many processes launches in parallel.
 If omitted 4.
   * `-A`, `--enableAntialias` Enable antialias.
 If omitted false.
   * `-X`, `--additionalDetection`.
 Enable additional difference detection(highly experimental).
 Select "none" or "client" (default: "none").
+  * `-F`, `--from` Generate report from json.
+Please specify json file.
+If set, only report will be output without comparing images.

 ### html report